 8. In Silico Clinical Trials (Organs on a chip)

-Clinical trials in their current form take many years to complete and testing a single compound can cost more then $2B due the complexities of our FDA.
+Clinical trials in their current form take many years to complete and testing a single compound can cost more than $2B due the complexities of our FDA.

 The process is long and tedious prior to approval of any new drug by regulatory agencies.
-Idea is to ensure that drug should show it’s effectiveness in a convincing manner and it’s effects should weigh over it’s side effects before it reaches market.
+Idea is to ensure that drug should show it’s effectiveness in a convincing manner and its effects should weigh over its side effects before it reaches the market.

 A process of drug development involves various stages: